US court rules Trump can seek dismissal of hush money case – DW – 11/22/2024

 Trump has been fighting against any effort to sentence him before his return to the White House in January.

-Lawyers for the Republican have argued that the case must be dismissed because having it loom over him while he is president would cause "unconstitutional impediments" to his
+Lawyers for the Republican have argued that the case should be dismissed because having it loom over him while he is president would cause "unconstitutional impediments" to his

 ability to govern.